Skip to main content

 6. Make sure that employees and vendors have the fewest privileges possible

 The fewer privileges a user has, the less time you need to spend reviewing them.
-Implement the principle of least privilege in your organization by granting employees and vendors access to only the resources and assets essential to performing their job duties.
+Enforce the principle of least privilege in your organization by granting employees and vendors access to only the resources and assets essential to performing their job duties.

 7. Eliminate standing privileges